+Personal safety includes internet safety.
 Use social media to your advantage.
-It's a great way to keep your family members up to date while you're on campus.
-But social media is also a big window into your habits and your movements.
+It's a great way to keep your family members up to date while you're on campus, but social media is also a big window into your habits and your movements.
 The last thing you want to do is give potential stalkers or scammers an easy way to take advantage of you.

-Review the settings on your social media profiles and set your posts to private or limit the access.
-Disable location services to avoid revealing where you are, and don't stay logged into your social media accounts in case you lose your phone or laptop.
+Review the settings on your social media profiles and set your posts to private or limit viewing access.
+Disable location services to avoid revealing where you are, and log out of your social media accounts when you're not using them in case you lose your phone or laptop.

 PACK A DORM ROOM SAFETY KIT

 You can bundle just about everything these days, the same is true when it comes to personal protection.
-MACE® pepper gel is included in the dorm room safety kit, and this pepper gel has a built-in LED safety light, which makes it easy to use at night (see video).
+In our dorm room safety kit, you'll find MACE® pepper gel, with a built-in LED safety light, which makes it easy to use at night (see video).
 You'll also get a personal alarm, along with a stun gun.
 Your choice of pink or black for both.
 Dorm Room Safety Kit by Mace Brand

 Personal safety starts with preparation.
 There is power in being prepared.
 Taking steps to protect yourself helps make college a more enjoyable experience.
-You know you're ready, and confidence goes a long way.
+You know you're ready, and feeling confident goes a long way.

 Another story you would enjoy: Situational Awareness - Why These Two Words Spell Out "Personal Safety (mace.com)